-Do I have to register a drone? - In the US, all drones heavier than 0.55 pounds (250 grams) must be registered with the FAA by someone (typically the person who purchased the drone) who is at least 13 years old.
-The FAA has a separate process for drones that weigh between 0.55 and 55 pounds (250 grams and 25 kg), and a third process for those that weigh at least 55 pounds.
+Do I have to register a drone? - In the US, if a drone is weighs over 0.55 pounds (250 grams), it must be registered with the FAA.
+The person registering the drone (who does not have to be the person who purchased the drone or is flying the drone) must be at least 13 years old.
 Drones weighing less than 0.55 pounds do not have to be registered in the US.

 Do I need any special training before I can fly a drone? - The FAA does not have any training requirements for drone pilots.
 Whether you are flying a drone for fun or for business, it is up to the person flying the drone to make the effort to learn how to fly a drone safely and well.